What’s happening in Galion? - Galion Inquirer

 The Galion Inquirer wants to be all that for its readers; but just as we are here to serve the community, we need community input as well.

-We need to hear from civic groups and clubs, from neighbors who see their neighbors serving or following interesting career paths or engaging in unique hobbies or activities.
+We need to hear from civic groups and clubs, from neighbors who see their neighbors serving in the community or following interesting career paths or engaging in unique hobbies or activities.

 The Galion Inquirer wants to hear about what matters to the community.